Resources – Discovering

 Please advise that content on MyAbandonware is not vetted for legal status.
 Many of the site’s downloads violate copyright law and conflict with games still being sold.

-TLGG has unfortunately shut down, but the Internet Archive hosts a mirror of the full site (including the games themselves).
+TLGG has unfortunately shut down, but the Internet Archive hosts a mirror of the site (including the games themselves).

 Another good DOS game directory, XTC hold about 2500 games from a wide variety of genres.
 XTC has great reverence for gaming history and directs you to legal sources when possible.
 It’s less flashy than other sites (and has no ratings or reviews for browsing purposes) but is a dependable collection.